nextcloud/gallery/README.md

 * Recommended: a recent version ImageMagick

 ## Preparation
-Here is a list of steps you might wnt to take before using the app
+Here is a list of steps you might want to take before using the app

 ### Supporting more media types
 First, make sure you have installed ImageMagick and its PECL extension.